-MUS 251-254 Diction (.25 credit each=1.0) MUS 342 Choral Conducting (.5 credit) MUS/THR 235 Music Theatre (.5 credit)
+MUS 251-254 Diction (.25 credit each=1.0)

-Instrumental emphasis:

-MUS 344 Instrumental Conducting (.5 credit) Music elective or approved course (1.0 credit) MUP 1xx Performance Studies (.25credit)
+MUS 342 Choral Conducting (.5 credit)

+MUS/THR 235 Skills of Music Theatre (.5 credit)

+or Instrumental Emphasis:
-Two semesters of half hour lessons in the major instrument/ voice (first year)

-MUP 2xx-4xx Performance Studies (.5 credit)

-Six semesters of hour lessons in the major instrument/voice (second, third, fourth year)

-A Music Education major whose major instrument is piano, organ, or guitar is required to take a minimum of four additional semesters of lessons on an instrument/voice that corresponds with their large ensemble requirement.

-MUE 111 or 112 or 114 or 121 (.25 credit)

-Eight semesters in a large Augsburg ensemble on the major instrument/voice (winds and percussion, Band; strings, Orchestra; voice, Choir).
-You must participate in the ensemble for which you want to teach. (total= 2.0 credits)

-MUE 113 or 122 or 125 or 131 or 142 or 144 or 145 (0.0 credit)

-Two semesters in a chamber music course on the major instrument/voice
+MUS 344 Instrumental Conducting (.5 credit) Music elective or approved course (1.0 credit) Performance Studies and Ensembles: Students should choose the following courses in accordance with their area of emphasis.
+MUP 1xx Performance Studies (.25credit) Two semesters of half hour lessons in the major instrument/voice (first year) MUP 1xx Performance Studies (.5 credit) Two semesters of hour lessons in the major instrument/voice (second year) MUP 3xx Performance Studies (.5 credit) Four semesters of hour lessons in the major instrument/voice (third and fourth year) A Music Education major whose major instrument is piano, organ, or guitar is required to take a minimum of four additional semesters of lessons on an instrument/voice that corresponds with their large ensemble requirement.
+MUE 111 or 112 or 114 or 115 or 121 or 141 (0.0/.25 credit) Eight semesters in a large Augsburg ensemble on the major instrument/voice.
+MUE 113 or 122 or 125 or 131 or 142 or 144 or 145 (0.0 credit) Two semesters in a chamber music course on the major instrument/voice Additional requirements:

 Pass piano proficiency test

+Complete sophomore/transfer music major jury & music departmental degree application Pass three music repertoire tests

 Achieve a cumulative GPA of 2.50 in all music courses and in the major instrument/voice

 Bachelor of Music

 Music Performance Major

-A focused classical training program designed to develop the skills and challenge the performing ability of the individual musician, this degree best prepares students who are interested in private and studio teaching, professional performance opportunities, auditions, and graduate school.
-Acceptance to the program is by application and audition (see the Music Department Student Handbook).
+This major is a focused classical training program designed to develop the skills, artistic voice and performing ability of the individual musician.
+This degree best prepares students who are interested in graduate school, professional performance opportunities, or private studio teaching.
+Acceptance to the program requires a half-hour formal audition and interview (see the Music Department Student Handbook).

 Faculty Adviser

 Jill Dawe

-MUS 341 Basic Conducting (0.5 credit)

-MUP 1xx Performance Studies

-Two semesters of half hour lessons (0.25 credit) in major

-instrument

-MUP 2xx-4xx Performance Studies

-Six semesters of one hour lessons (0.5 credit) in major instrucredit)

-MUE 113 or 122 or 125 or 131 or 142 or 144 or 145 (0.0

-At least four semesters Chamber Music playing on major

-instrument (see Handbook)

-MUS 358 Junior Recital (.0 credit) MUS 459 Senior Recital (.0 credit)

-(see Handbook)
+Requirements

+Music Core and:
-MUE 111 or 114 or 121or 141

-Large Augsburg Ensembles: eight semesters OR for guitarists, harpists and pianists: four semesters of large ensemble and four additional semesters of chamber music or other assignment in consultation with adviser.
+MUP 1xx Performance Studies (.25credit) Two semesters of half hour lessons in the major instrument/voice (first year) MUP 1xx Performance Studies (.5 credit) Two semesters of hour lessons in the major instrument/voice (second year) MUP 3xx Performance Studies (.5 credit) Four semesters of hour lessons in the major instrument/voice (third and fourth year) MUE 113 or 122 or 125 or 131 or 142 or 144 or 145 (0.0 credit) At least four semesters Chamber Music playing on major instrument (see Handbook) MUS 358 Junior Recital (.0 credit) MUS 459 Senior Recital (.0 credit) MUE 111 or 112 or 114 or 115 or 121or 141 (0.0/.25 credit) Large Augsburg Ensembles: eight semesters OR for guitarists, harpists and pianists: four semesters of large ensemble and four additional semesters of chamber music or other assignment in consultation with adviser.
 Additional coursework as follows: